Trobolit/PermoCar/README.md

 # Notes

+## Bash scripts for startups

+Remember to have set up ssh-keys for passwordless entry, otherwise these scripts might fail.

 ## Running ROS over VPN
 Since ROS default is resolving ips through dhcp/dns server and the current VPN server does not have it, one needs to: on pi: